vanraizen/js-algorithms/README.md

 * Concentric Circles w/ random color generation
 * Particle Generator w/ randomized movements

+Other Solutions:
-Tic Tac Toe game in HTML/CSS/JavaScript
+* Tic Tac Toe game in HTML/CSS/JavaScript
-Solution that detects if queens on a game board are within attack range of each other
+* Solution that detects if queens on a game board are within attack range of each other
+* Example Angular/Node/WebSockets live chat client/server